dgacitua/leticia/README.md

 ## Required dependencies

+LETICIA is designed to run on GNU/Linux distributions and it was tested on Ubuntu Server 20.04 LTS.
+The required software dependencies are listed as follows:

-- Node.js (tested on latest LTS v14.x)
+- Node.js (tested on LTS v14.x)
 - MongoDB (tested on version 4.4)
 - Solr (tested on version 8.7.0)
 - Java JDK (tested on OpenJDK 11)